 - Ability to display deep blacks

 This is referred to as ‘Peak Brightness’ and is measured in ‘Nits’.
-Today, even when HDR technology is found on virtually all modern 4K televisions, the inexpensive ones lack local dimming’s in both the areas mentioned above.
+Today, even when HDR technology is found on virtually all modern 4K televisions, the inexpensive ones lack local dimming in both the areas mentioned above.
 However, mid-to upper-range LED-LCD TVs and OLED models excel in demonstrating the HDR advantages.

 What is Dolby Vision

-When 4K TVs are compared, it is common to come across four different HDR formats, including HDR10, HLG (Hybrid Log-Gamma), Advanced HDR by Technicolor® and Dolby Vision™.
+When 4K TVs are compared, it is common to come across four different HDR formats, including HDR10, HLG (Hybrid Log-Gamma), Advanced HDR by Technicolor and Dolby Vision™.
 Out of these, HDR10 and Dolby Vision are the most important formats.

 HDR10 is the most common HDR format and is compulsory for Ultra HD Blu-ray discs.
 Dolby Vision is available on streamed content from Netflix and Amazon, and select Ultra HD Blu-ray titles.
 The most substantial advantage of Dolby Vision over HDR10 is the addition of dynamic metadata to the core HDR image data.
-Which means, the HDR metadata can tell the TV to change brightness range on a scene-by-scene or even frame-by-frame basis.
+This means the HDR metadata can tell the TV to change brightness range on a scene-by-scene or even frame-by-frame basis.
 The most impressive part, content is mastered with 12-bit color and peak brightness of 4000 nits – Notably, no current TVs can fully reproduce these ranges.

 In simple words, Dolby Vision is the jet-engine fuel which powers the best-looking content in the world.
-It is the format which more and more studios are turning to and connecting its potential to deliver colorful, dynamic, and calculated images on a scene-by-scene basis.
+It is the format that more and more studios are turning to and connecting its potential to deliver colorful, dynamic, and calculated images on a scene-by-scene basis.

 Dolby Vision vs. HDR vs. 4K – The bottom line

-Dolby Vision one of the most game-changing advancements to the television.
+Dolby Vision is one of the most game-changing advancements to the television.
 Unquestionably, 4K gives us those additional pixels, but it is HDR that made those pixels shine out like they never did before.
 Ultimately, all of this shows up on your TV.